Designing a Weekly Routine for Older Adults: Enhancing Independence, Well-being, and Quality of Life

 Exercise Essentials for Aging Adults

-• Everyday Movement: Gardening, sweeping, or even feeding the dog counts.
+Everyday Outdoor Activities: Gardening, sweeping, or even feeding the dog counts.
 These daily motions help activate muscles and reduce stiffness.

 As Medical News Today confirms, “Simple strength and balance exercises can help reduce the risk of falls by over 30% in most older adults.”